M66B/FairEmail/FAQ.md

 The summary prompt text can be configured in the receive-settings tab page.
 The default is *Summarize the following text:*.

+Since version 1.2182 is is possible to configure a quick action button and a swipe action to summarize a message.

 <br>

 OpenAI isn't very fast, so be patient.
 Sometimes a timeout error occurs because the app is not receiving a response from OpenAI.